gentoo-haskell/gentoo-haskell/projects/doc/HOWTO-contribute.rst

 Quick start
 ===========

-So, you need to grab our overlay, add some patches there and send it us.
+So, you need to grab our overlay, add some patches there and send them to us.

 It's mostly a set of following commands: